dd-harp/MASH/docs/project/parameter_passing.md

 parameters on the map, and you would know which ones are set automatically because they are the only ones in the map.

+There is a Boost Variant2 type that's nicer, but it's in version 1.71, which isn't commonly packaged yet.
+Using the no-parameter type gets around common problems with undefined paramters.

 ## Map of Any